nToklo/ntokloapi-python/docs/source/usage.rst

     import ntokloapi

     # This UV is a bit special.
 You can send the minimum data as in the
-    # example, but you can expend it with the whole information about the
+    # example, but you can expand it with the whole information about the
     # product and the user if you want.
 That way if the product doesn't exist
     # it will be automatically created in the API.